Polimec/polimec-binaries/README.md

 ### Feedback and Contributions

 While this repository is primarily for distribution, we value your feedback.
-If you encounter any issues or have suggestions, please feel free to raise them in the 'Issues' section of this repository.
+If you encounter any issues or have suggestions, please raise them in this repository's 'Issues' section.
 Your input is crucial for us to improve.

 ### Stay Updated